CMCGowan1/Metis-EDA-Project-1/Project-Proposal.md

 * A min, max and average number of voluteers needed at specific times may be an outcome of this analysis.

 ### Dataset
 The MTA public turnstile data set will be used for this analysis.
 The data is segmented in 4-hour increments.
 Time frames for exit data between 4:00am and 8:00am may indicate arrival at the office and entry data between 4:00pm(16:00) AND 8:00pm(20:00) could idicate return from the office.
 These time frames may capture working professions on their work commute.
-Focusing on exit data in am may be the best souce as commuters won't be rushing to a train and have time to learn aboutu WTWY.
+Focusing on exit data in am may be the best souce as commuters won't be rushing to a train and have time to learn about WTWY.
 * Note: The Pandemic may have a negative impace on these assumptions as work from home is becoming more popular.

 Stretch Goal: If available merging the MTA data with major tech employers office location and proximity to stations could be valuable to fine tune street team placement.